Valley of the Wolves: Iraq: Plot

 En route to Abu Ghraib, an American soldier complains that the prisoners might be suffocating in the truck.
 One of Marshall's men then fires on the truck, spraying the detainees with bullets.
 "See, now they won't suffocate to death", he says.
 When the soldier threatens to report the incident, he is promptly shot.
-In Abu Ghraib, a group of American soldiers, among them the sole female Westerner in the film (a clear reference to Lynndie England and the Abu Ghraib torture scandal), is making naked human pyramids from those arrested in the wedding, aided by an Arab interpreter.
+In Abu Ghraib, a group of American soldiers is making naked human pyramids from those arrested in the wedding, aided by an Arab interpreter.
 The prisoners are washed with high pressure nozzles in what appears to be cattle stalls.

 In a later scene, the execution of a Western journalist by Iraqi rebels is about to take place, but the sheikh Abdurrahman Halis Karkuki, who is esteemed by the rebels, prevents it, and offers the journalist the opportunity to kill the rebel who was about to kill him.
 The rebel does not resist, but the journalist declines the offer.
 Thereafter, the bride who survived the earlier massacre, Leyla, wants revenge by becoming a suicide bomber, but is talked out of it by the Sheikh.
 Leyla hurries to a market to stop her brother-in-law Abu Ali, the father of the child killed at the wedding, from blowing himself up in the place where Col. Marshall is having a meeting, but she arrives too late.
 Alemdar and his men, who are there to assassinate Marshall, are led to safety by Leyla.

-Alemdar and his team then attempt to kill Marshall again by rigging a bomb in a piano (which once belonged to Saddam Hussein) that is being delivered to Marshall as a gift.
+Alemdar and his team then attempt to kill Marshall again by rigging a bomb in a piano which once belonged to Saddam Hussein and is delivered to Marshall as a gift.
 The bomb explodes prematurely, and Marshall survives.
 Alemdar and Leyla then go to a mosque, to meet the sheikh.
 Marshall tracks them down, however, and a big firefight ensues.
 The entire village and mosque are destroyed by heavy gunfire.
 Together they manage to kill Marshall, but Leyla is also killed by Marshall.